Lekensteyn/pdf.js-wiki/Setting-up-pdf.js-Development-Environment-for-Windows.md

   * [Devel] -> make
   * [Interpreters] -> python

 You should now be able to fork/push your repositories.
-To build the project you'll also need "gjslint", which can be installed as an [easy_install](http://peak.telecommunity.com/DevCenter/EasyInstall#installing-easy-install) package using:
+To build the project you'll need to install node.js from http://nodejs.org/.
+Also, you will need "gjslint", which can be installed as an [easy_install](http://peak.telecommunity.com/DevCenter/EasyInstall#installing-easy-install) package using:

 ```> easy_install http://closure-linter.googlecode.com/files/closure_linter-latest.tar.gz```

 from your new shell (Cygwin Bash Shell).
 With these tools you should be able to build/hack/etc. the rep.

 See also [[Contributing]] and https://github.com/mozilla/pdf.js.